• New Posts

 • Water

-• Heavy cream: For the creamy ingredient in the pie filling, I swapped traditional canned milk for heavy cream, it's just so much richer!
+• Heavy cream: For the creamy ingredient in the pie filling, I swapped traditional canned milk for heavy cream, it's just so much richer, in a good way!

 • Yellow food coloring, optional: If desired, you can brighten the color of the pie with a few drops of liquid food coloring.